-Poul loves Le Pain Quotidien, which he btw. insists on calling Le Pain, and for a long time the branch in Marina Mall has been our go-to place for brunch on weekends, and whenever we’re too lazy to cook a proper meal ourselves.
-When it comes to brunch, I’m an Eggs Benedict kind of girl, and even though I tell myself that “hey, this time, I’ll order a bowl of granola or French toast, I’ll always change my mind last minute and have the Eggs Benedict after all.
+Poul loves Le Pain Quotidien, which he btw. insists on calling Le Pain (“pain” pronounced as English “pain”), and for a long time the branch in Marina Mall has been our go-to place for brunch on weekends, and whenever we’re too lazy to cook a proper meal ourselves.
+When it comes to brunch, I’m an Eggs Benedict kind of girl, and even though I tell myself that “hey, this time, I’ll order a bowl of granola or a French toast, I’ll always change my mind last minute and have the Eggs Benedict after all.

 Unfortunately, the Eggs Benedict at Le Pain Quotidien isn’t very good, and it’s all because of the sauce.
 There’s nothing better than poached eggs with hollandaise sauce, but at Le Pain Quotidien, they just haven’t got it right.
 The “sauce” is a strange mass without as much as a hint of white wine vinegar or lemon juice.
 It tastes like heated egg yolks or a savory kind of custard cream, which is such a shame, as the rest of the stuff on the plate is nice.